elixir-lang/elixir/docs/3_modules.md

 ## 3.4 Directives

-In order to support software-reuse, Elixir supports four directives:
+In order to support software-reuse, Elixir supports three directives:

 ### 3.4.1 import

-We use `import` whenever we want to easily access functions from others modules without using the qualified name.
+We use `import` whenever we want to easily access functions or macros from others modules without using the qualified name.
 For instance, if we want to use the `values` function from `Orddict` several times in a module and we don't want to always type `Orddict.values`, we can simply import it:

     defmodule Math do
       import Orddict, only: [values: 1]